Dream Extreme Oreo Cheesecake

 • Add the heavy cream to a medium saucepan over medium heat and stir for 2-3 minutes until it reaches a boil.

 • Pour the hot, heavy cream over the chocolate chips and allow 2-3 minutes for the chocolate to melt.
-Stir the ganache until all chocolate chips are completely melted and the mixture is smooth and shiny.
+Stir the ganache until all the chocolate chips are completely melted and the mixture is smooth and shiny.

 • Allow chocolate ganache to cool, then transfer to the fridge.
 When ready to use, beat the chocolate frosting for 2–3 minutes until it becomes fluffy and spreadable.